nopnop2002/Arduino-XbeeWiFi-mqtt/Setup/README.md

 - TCP Client Connection Timeout-->FFFF
 - Destination IP Address-->54.87.92.106

-TCP ClientConnection Timeout is the idle time until the TCP client disconnects from the server.
+TCP ClientConnection Timeout is the idle time before a TCP client closes a connection with a server.
 If it is not set long, the TCP connection cannot be maintained.
 Write changes to the module with the pen icon.
 ![xctu-mqtt-1](https://user-images.githubusercontent.com/6020549/228785187-6f94f089-4c4b-4e74-86a5-36eea1be1812.jpg)
 ![xctu-mqtt-2](https://user-images.githubusercontent.com/6020549/228785193-37fde8de-b306-4f2d-9e1b-dabdb7a74cfd.jpg)